TPC-Council/HammerDB/Docker/mssqls/Readme.md

         docker pull tpcorg/hammerdb:mssqls
         docker tag tpcorg/hammerdb:mssqls hammerdb:mssqls

-The [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/mssqls/Dockerfile) here builds HammerDB client Docker image that supports  Microsoft SQL Server Database
+The [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/mssqls/Dockerfile) here builds the same HammerDB client Docker image that supports  Microsoft SQL Server Database

 ##### To build an image: Go to the folder containing the Dockerfile
         docker build -t hammerdb:mssqls .

-##### To start a container named "hammerdb-mssqls" with the image, "hammerdb:mssqls" built from from Dockerfile
+##### To start a container named "hammerdb-mssqls" from the image, "hammerdb:mssqls"
         docker run -it --name hammerdb-mssqls hammerdb:mssqls bash

 Networking is needed to communicate with a remote database when starting the container